Chuck Taylor (salesman): World War II military service

 During World War II, Taylor was commissioned in the U.S. Navy and later transferred to the U.S. Army, but he was too old to serve in combat.
 Taylor's main contribution during the war years was coaching the Wright Field Air-Tecs basketball team at the United States Army Air Forces base in Dayton, Ohio, during the 1944–45 season.
 Before leaving the military in 1945, Taylor had recruited pilots and became a fitness consultant for the U.S. military, in addition to conducting physical fitness programs for new recruits.
 GIs were soon doing calisthenics while wearing Chuck Taylor All Stars, which had become the "official" basketball shoe of the U.S. armed forces.

 Postwar career

 In 1950 Taylor moved to Los Angeles, California.
 He also continued to travel to military bases and in 1957 made a trip to South America on behalf of the U.S. State Department.

-In 1958 he was inducted into the Sporting Goods Hall of Fame.
+Taylor spent the early 1960s in semi-retirement, and officially retired from Converse in 1968.

 Personal life

 Taylor's first wife was Ruth Adler, a former Hollywood actress who appeared in films such as Bringing Up Baby (1938) and Design for Scandal (1941).
 They married on May 26, 1950, in Carson City, Nevada, and settled in Los Angeles, California.
 The couple separated in 1955 and divorced in 1957.

 Taylor married Lucille Kimbrell on December 11, 1962, in Reno, Nevada.
 She was the former wife of Eugene Kimbrell, a co-founder of the National Association of Intercollegiate Athletics.
 Chuck and Lucille Taylor resided in Port Charlotte, Florida, where Taylor spent the final years of his life.
+He died of a heart attack on June 23, 1969, one day short of his sixty-eighth birthday.
+He is buried at Restlawn Memorial Gardens in Port Charlotte.